Updated April 2, 2019

 - Frame rate: Minimum 25fps

-Step 2: The next screen will pop up for you to upload your video and they’ve given all the right specs needed to the right of the upload box.
+Step 2: The next screen will pop up to upload your video and they’ve given all the right specs needed to the right of the upload box.
 Upload a square version of the video.
 (1:1) Note that it could take a while for the video to upload.

 That’s it!
 Now you know how to upload video to Pinterest.
 Easy peasy, right?